seedvault-app/seedvault/README.md

 A backup application for the [Android Open Source Project](https://source.android.com/).

+If you are having an issue/question, please look at our [FAQ](../../wiki/FAQ).

 ## Components

 * [Local Contacts Backup](contactsbackup) - an app that backs up local on-device contacts